+Given your highly successful career, you could choose to live anywhere.
 What keeps you in North Salem?
 I’ve lived here for 21 years and love our town’s rural quality, the beauty and quiet of the area, just being here.
 When I need to go to New York, I always come home.
 I don’t keep an apartment in the city.

 Do you do most of your work here?
 Yes, in my studio, with my staff.
 Collaborators come up by train and the number of people who have made the trip out to my house would fill Grand Central station.
 Of course, when shows that I have had a hand in open in London, Los Angeles, Moscow, or Tokyo, I go there to work on them.
 I may spend half my time on the road.

 How do you compose your musicals?
 Before I ever sit down at a piano, we decide with our production team on the story’s overall context and theme, and the dramatic structure.
 There is much discussion and brainstorming.
 Once the story line is set, we put it on a corkboard, and I huddle with my lyricist and begin working on the music.
 The lyricist must always be in the room, so that I get instant feedback.